-Lord knows I have sought those paths over the years journeying through doubt, darkness, and despair.
+Lord knows I have tried multiple paths over the years journeying through doubt, darkness, and despair.

-At times, my pursuit of light is a desperate, feverish one.
+The thing is, when trouble comes, my pursuit of light is sometimes a desperate, feverish one.

-Rather, the light is always here waiting for me to become permeable to it.
+Rather, the light seems always to be waiting for me to soften and become permeable to it.

-Love’s tender healing radiance waits within the stillness for my surrender, for my wordless, consenting YES.
+Love’s healing radiance waits within the stillness for my surrender, for my wordless consent.

 10 Smart Ideas for More Peace

-Reducing a peace pilgrimage to a Pinterest infographic that doesn’t even ring very spiritual and forgets to mention meditation…seriously, Michele?
+A peace pilgrimage Pinterest infographic?
+One that hardly rings very spiritual and fails to mention meditation?

 Who does that?

-(I can hear the groans…your list doesn’t even mention the peace a dog, cat, or pet brings!)
+(I can hear a protest forming…but the list doesn’t mention the peace animals bring!)

-While I believe in the power of prayer and have built spiritual rhythms such as meditation into my day, a lot of folks long for concrete ideas for embodied gestures as a bridge to more ethereal ones.
+The list is incomplete for sure.
+While I believe in the power of prayer and have spiritual rhythms such as meditation built into my day, embodied gestures are important.

 Mind Body Spirit Matters